 The following year, I was invited to do a history senior honors thesis by the history department.
 This is not something that every student has the opportunity to do, so I knew that I wanted to take advantage of this opportunity.
 Dr. Walsh was kind and adventurous enough to agree to oversee my research project for basically an entire year, for which I am grateful.

 You’ll enjoy some of the best off-campus excursions and experiences

 There are a ton of cool (and free!) off-site trips and events that Honors students can take advantage of.
 All first-year Honors students go to the Metropolitan Museum of Art for their first semester and then to Medieval Times: Dinner and Tournament during their second semester.
 These trips were a lot of fun, especially because they provide an opportunity to spend time with the people in your program outside of class.
-I also got to go to the Smithsonian Holocaust Museum with my Modern World Honors class.
+I also got to go to the United States Holocaust Memorial Museum with my Modern World Honors class.

 You're a part of a long-standing tradition at Loyola

 Loyola’s Honors Program has several interesting traditions.
 Every September, the program hosts a dinner for all students and faculty.
 Members share reflections of their time thus far in the program as a way of documenting growth and sharing entertaining anecdotes, and to give the new students a sense of the learning, the connections, and the community that awaits.
 After these reflections and enjoying amazing food, it is the program’s tradition for new Honors students to receive a copy of St. Augustine’s City of God from their mentor.
 (Passing The City of God from one class of Honors students to the next bonds program members and emphasizes the program’s value of knowledge.)
 Honors mentors are upper-class students who help ease the transition to Loyola and to the program for the new students and who serve as a friendly face on campus during those first few weeks when everything and everyone is new.